developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/configreference/index.md

 -----

 ## Remarks
+### <a name="_scandecodewav"></a>ScanDecodeWav on Android Platform
+If ScanDecodeWav configuration paramater contains the '.wav'/'.ogg' filename same as system filename, then the system '.wav'/'.ogg' file will be selected for playing when a scanned barcode is successfully decoded.

 ### <a name="_batteryRefresh"></a>Battery Polling on Enterprise Tablet
 Due to its asynchronous battery notification, the Enterprise Tablet does not support BatteryRefresh.
 This has the effect of launching a bateryEvent only when the battery level changes.
 This functionality has been implemented in place of polling as a means of maximizing battery power.